West Hoathly: History

 The area was already settled by the 11th century, when St Margaret's Church was founded.
 Names recorded at that time include Hadlega and Hodlega—later standardised to Hodlegh and Hothelegh, then (West) Hoathly.
 This Anglo-Saxon word signifies a heath-covered clearing.
 The parish lay on the edge of the dense woodland of the Ashdown Forest.

 At the time of the Domesday survey in 1086, the land covered by the present parish was held by the manors of Ditchling and Plumpton to the southeast.
 The rectory of the church was associated with Lewes Priory.
 By the 16th century, the manor of Gravetye was in existence.
 Gravetye Manor house, built in 1598, still stands in extensive grounds 1 mi north of the village.

 In 1556, West Hoathly resident Ann Tree was burnt at the stake in East Grinstead for refusing to renounce Protestantism; she was one of 17 "Sussex Martyrs" who suffered this fate.
 A brass memorial in the church commemorates her.

-In 1624, a side from West Hoathly was involved in what is believed to be the earliest known organised cricket match in Sussex, which took place at Horsted Keynes.
+In 1624, a cricket team from West Hoathly was involved in what is believed to be the earliest known organised match in Sussex, which took place at Horsted Keynes.